georgeliu1998/ideal_profiles/README.md

 - Update all docstrings and comments
 - OOP
 - Code refactoring - single responsibility principle for functions
-- Add Data Analyst role
+- Add Data Analyst and AI Engineer roles
+- Allow to show Percentage of Mentions for a certain skill, i.e., out of 1000 job postings, what proportion mentions the given skill?

 ## License